 All applicants seeking admission to the Doctor of Pharmacy (PharmD) Program must submit all required application materials, including the PharmCAS application that includes official PCAT scores and 2 letters of reference, and meet the following requirements prior to enrollment in the program.
-Qualified applicants who are selected for interview will be required to submit electronically a Supplemental Application and Fee ($25).

 Completion of 90 semester hours of coursework from a regionally-accredited college or university in the United States including the prerequisites outlined below prior to matriculation.
 Applicants should have no more than two (2) outstanding prerequisites planned for completion in the summer prior to enrollment (PharmCAS application must include a plan for completing the remaining prerequisites).
 The prerequisites for Mercer's PharmD Program are: